Maud Angelica Behn

-Maud Angelica Behn (born 29 April 2003) is a member of the Norwegian royal family, however, she is a private citizen and holds no royal title.
-She is the firstborn child of Princess Märtha Louise of Norway and her late husband Ari Behn and the eldest grandchild of King Harald V of Norway and Queen Sonja.
+Maud Angelica Behn (born 29 April 2003) is the first born child of Princess Märtha Louise of Norway and her late husband Ari Behn, and the eldest grandchild of King Harald V of Norway and Queen Sonja.
+She is a private citizen and holds no royal titles.

 Behn came to national attention with the speech she gave at her father's funeral and published her first book in 2021.